For Students

 How to earn the Graduate Certificate in Food Systems

-In order to earn the Graduate Certificate in Food Systems, you must:
+To earn the Graduate Certificate in Food Systems, you must:

 - Be currently enrolled in a UC Berkeley graduate program, and